 CaptionSync produces a wide variety of output file formats, including "side-car" caption files and encoded outputs.
 These files can then be used to watch captions in video players.
 In this article, we describe the most common ways to use captioning results.

-The typical format generated for a Captioning request is a "side-car" caption file: a file containing timing information and a verbatim transcription of the audio content.
-This file is picked up at play time by players that support closed captioning.
+The most typical format generated for a Captioning request is a "side-car" caption file that is picked up at play time by players that support closed captioning.
 The different players and platforms have different requirements when it comes to displaying captions.
 The most simple method for desktop players like VLC entails placing the caption file in the same folder as the media file, and with the same basename.
 This allows the users to watch captions by simply toggling them on and off in the player.

-- If you have a complete job but didn't request the caption files you need, you can use our Redo feature for free (for 1 year after the original request) and generate a new set of outputs.
+- If you have a complete submission but didn't request the caption files you need, you can use our Redo feature for free (for 6 months after the original request) and generate a new set of outputs.